 (iii) The loss of substantial due process rights; or

-(iv) A matter of widespread and exceptional media interest in which there exists possible questions about the Start Printed Page 16745government's integrity which affect public confidence.
+(iv) A matter of widespread and exceptional media interest in which there exists possible questions about the government's integrity which affect public confidence.

 (3) A requester who seeks expedited processing must submit a statement, certified to be true and correct to the best of that person's knowledge and belief, explaining in detail the basis for requesting expedited processing.
 For example, a requester within the category in paragraph (d)(1)(ii) of this section, if not a full-time member of the news media, must establish that he or she is a person whose main professional activity or occupation is information dissemination, though it need not be his or her sole occupation.
 A requester within the category in paragraph (d)(1)(ii) of this section also must establish a particular urgency to inform the public about the government activity involved in the request, beyond the public's right to know about government activity generally.
 The formality of certification may be waived as a matter of administrative discretion.